 Ragdoll pretending to be Robin, and the discussion of how everything he said came out sounding nasty.
 About three-quarters of Ragdoll's dialogue hovers between disturbing and hilarious.

 Catman: That sounds a bit unsavory when you say it.
 Of course, everything sounds a bit unsavory when you say it.

 Ragdoll: ...
 Cheese-stuffed manicotti.
 EWWW, IT DOES!
 I never realized!
 Creamed corn!
 Donut holes!
 Silverback gorillas!
 God help us all, gold-plated bedknobs!
 Pea pods!
 Velvety throw pillows!
 Tuna salad, hold the mayonnaise!
 EWWWW!

 Also from his Robin cosplay: "I can take a crowbar to the head!"
 Possibly the series' best Mythology Gag ever.
 (If you're not familiar with it, Jason Todd "died" after the Joker beat him to death with a crowbar.)

 In a one-panel sight gag, Bolt sets off some lightning while threatening Cheetah and Spider.
 In the background, you can see Cheetah's hair all puffed out from the heat, and she has a hilarious annoyed look on her face.

-Bane: "Scandal Savage, you may have one ice cream of your choice."
+Bane: "Scandal, you are allowed one ice cream of your choice."